The following post was contributed by an anonymous guest author.

 - Talk with your babysitter about how they should handle crying babies or irritating child behaviors.
 Give him or her permission to call you when they feel frustrated.

 April 12, 2005, six years ago, Michelle Maciosek was at work when she received word that her 9-week-old son, Mason, was shaking violently.
-She immediately went to Children’s …Continue reading →
+She immediately went to Children’s …Click here to continue reading

 We know that most people understand that child abuse is critical problem on par with child poverty.
 The Child Abuse Prevention Fund is making a difference.
 By funding services like in home visits for parents interested in having support, we are able to make a significant difference in the lives of children.
 Throughout April, we will post information about how home visits are making a difference at facebook.com/CAPFund.
-In the meantime …Continue reading →
+In the meantime …Click here to continue reading

 I was a single mom with two babies under age 1.
 This is a struggle in itself, and I had a past that was pulling me in the wrong direction.